 - The employee is in a position that does not earn vacation or personal leave and is absent for a day or more for personal reasons other than sickness or accident. - To offset compensation received for military pay.
-If an employee works part of the week in military service, the city still must pay the entire week salary to the employee, but the city shall offset the amount of the military pay for the week against the employee's salary. - The employee is in a position that earns sick leave, receives a short-term disability benefit or workers' compensation wage loss benefits, and is absent for a full day due to sickness or disability, but he/she is either not yet qualified to use the paid leave or he/she has exhausted all of his/her paid leave. - The employee is absent for a full workweek and, for whatever reason, the absence is not charged to paid leave (for example, a situation where the employee has exhausted all of his/her paid leave or a situation where the employee does not earn paid leave). - The very first workweek or the very last workweek of employment with the city in which the employee does not work a full week.
+If an employee works part of the week in military service, the city must pay the entire week's salary to the employee, but the city shall offset the amount of the military pay for the week against the employee's salary.

+- The employee is in a position that earns sick leave, receives a short-term disability benefit or workers' compensation wage loss benefits, and is absent for a full day due to sickness or disability, but he/she is either not yet qualified to use the paid leave or he/she has exhausted all of his/her paid leave. - The employee is absent for a full workweek, and for whatever reason, the absence is not charged to paid leave (for example, a situation where the employee has exhausted all of his/her paid leave or a situation where the employee does not earn paid leave). - The very first workweek or the very last workweek of employment with the city in which the employee does not work a full week.
 In this case, the city will prorate the employee's salary based on the time actually worked. - The employee is in a position that earns paid leave and is absent for a partial day due to personal reasons, illness, or injury, but: - Paid leave has not been requested or has been denied. - Paid leave is exhausted. - The employee has specifically requested unpaid leave. - The employee is suspended without pay for a full day or more for disciplinary reasons for violations of any written policy that is applied to all employees. - The employee takes unpaid leave under the FMLA. - The City of Lake Elmo may for budgetary reasons implement a voluntary or involuntary unpaid leave program and, under this program, make deductions from the salary of an exempt employee.
 In this case, the employee will be treated as non-exempt for any workweek in which the budget-related deductions are made.

-The City of Lake Elmo will not make deductions from pay due to exempt employees being absent for jury duty or attendance as a witness but will require the employee to pay back to the city any amounts received by the employee as jury fees or witness fees.
+The City of Lake Elmo will not make deductions from pay due to exempt employees being absent for jury duty or attendance as a witness.
+Employees must provide copies of any compensation received for jury or witness duty, which will be deducted from the employee's paycheck.
+Pay for expenses may be kept by the employee.